tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ Sparks and tendrils of chaotic magical energy crawl around these gloves, like coiled snakes waiting for the moment to strike.
 When you make a melee or ranged attack on a foe that’s vulnerable to a particular type of damage (like vulnerable to fire or vulnerable to radiant), then the gloves magically make your attack do that sort of damage.

 **Quirk:** Refuses to admit pain or weakness.

 ---

+#### Gravewarden Gloves

+You can touch normally intangible creatures with these gloves.
+When you make attacks against spirits and undead, ignore the _ghostly_ and _spirit body_ (and similar effects) abilities of those creatures.

+**Quirk:** Cowardly around ghosts.

+---